Covid19-Socialmedia/Reopeningproject/README.md

 # Reopeningproject
-Evaluation of Public Perception on Reopening after COVID-19
+Evaluation of Public Perception on Reopening amid COVID-19